 While swimming and sunbathing are the main draws, Crane Beach is a four-season playground where walkers, hikers, birdwatchers, citizen scientists,students, and more come to enjoy the great outdoors.
 Don’t miss more than five miles of trails that wind through coastal dunes and shield the inland areas from storm waves and flooding.
 The interior of Castle Neck is home to the North Shore’s largest pitch pine forest, and exquisite hiking awaits.
 From October 1 to March 31, dogs and horses are allowed (see Regulations & Advisories.)
 Learn more about bringing horses to Crane Beach.

 Ranger coverage year-round and daily during open hours.
-Lifeguard coverage 8AM-5PM daily from Memorial Day to Labor Day.
+Lifeguard coverage 9AM-5PM daily from Memorial Day to Labor Day, weather permitting.

 Between Memorial Day and Labor Day, the bathhouse is host to our first aid and EMT office, a bustling refreshment stand, and our beach store.
 During other times of the year, these amenities are closed.
 Restrooms are available during open hours.